 Back to the Maghreb.

-As we we prepare for our return to Morocco, I keep myself happy by recreating the recipes we tasted while there last visit.
+As we prepare for our return to Morocco, I keep myself happy by recreating the recipes we tasted while there during our last visit.
 Today, for example, I am making some Briwats bil J’ben, an appetizer we enjoyed thoroughly at Café Clock in Fez.
 J’ben is a spreadable goat cheese from the Rif Mountains of Morocco; while I tried my best to make it from scratch, I just could not get the right texture.
 Perhaps I will learn when we are back in Morocco.

 Onward to the Maghreb!